 Could your 14 week old baby be teething?
 Yes, it is possible.

-If your baby is at the early end of the typical age for the eruption of his first teeth, then you might see signs of teething or even a first tooth appear in your three month old baby’s mouth.
+If your baby is at the early end of the typical age range for the eruption of first teeth, then you might be seeing signs of teething or even the appearance of a first tooth in your three month old baby’s mouth.
 At the other end of normal, it might be one year before that first pearly white makes an appearance.
-While the rare occurrence of one or more natal teeth (baby teeth present at birth) is a novelty, the reality is, most first teeth appear from the gums at around six months.
-So, rather than blame unexpected crying or other symptoms on teething, be sure to check out all other possibilities and visit your baby’s doctor if you are concerned.

-If you think you can actually see white spots on your baby’s gum line, which look like teeth ready to break through, your doctor can also confirm if these are the more likely Epstein’s Pearls, a benign cyst often seen in babies, and nothing to be concerned about.
+If you think you can actually see white spots on your baby’s gum line, which look like teeth ready to break through, your doctor can confirm whether they are teeth or the more likely Epstein’s Pearls, small benign cysts often seen in babies, and nothing to worry about.